 For stage I COPD, the most effective treatment and the best way to prolong survival is to stop smoking.
 Without this step, no other treatments can prevent COPD from getting worse.
 There are many medication options for all stages of COPD.
 Examples include inhalers that open your lungs and decrease inflammation, oral medications that improve breathing, and antibiotics to fight off infections.
 [2,3,5]

 Other therapies include oxygen, pulmonary rehabilitation programs, and surgery.
 Oxygen therapy along, with not smoking, definitely improves survival.
-Pulmonary rehab programs include education, exercise, nutrition advice, breathing exercises, and counselling.
+Pulmonary rehab programs include education, exercise, nutrition advice, breathing exercises, and counseling.
 Surgical advances for COPD include procedures that remove damaged lung tissue to make room for healthy lung tissue, called lung volume reduction.
-Lung transplant is now an option for some people.
+A lung transplant is now an option for some people.
 [2,3,5]

 Lifestyle Changes for Living Better with COPD